Pro’s & Con’s of Amazon Fulfillment aka Amazon FBA

 Money, Money, Money

 As a business owner, it’s always going to be crucial to keep your costs under control.
 There’s no getting around the fact that Amazon FBA isn’t free.
-Indeed, the amount you pay will be based on the level of inventory stored and the duration they store it for you.
+Indeed, your Amazon fulfillment costs will be based on the level of inventory stored and the duration they store it for you.
 So, you do need to make sure you understand the sales volumes to guarantee that you stay within the boundaries of profitability.

 Mixed Up Inventory